 Master study » A good way to learn is to study the drawing or painting from established artists.
 The best way is to go to study in the museums.
 Alternatively, one can also buy art books (e.g. TASCHEN has many good ones), or use online resources such as Google Art & Culture, Art Renewal Center or even Art Station for pieces by the current generation artists.
 For masterstudies, try not to blindly copy, but also analyze and think about how the masters constructed the painting.

-Photo references » observing from photos has a lot of drawbacks, but this is also the most accessible approach.
+Photo references » photo suboptimal for painting references but very easily accessible thanks to the Internet.
 There are many websites such as line of action, sketchdaily and senshistock that provide random photos of human poses for drawing and other tools like timing.
 There are also more specific (and paid) websites, such as BodiesInMotion that uses high-speed camera to capture sequences of very dynamical poses (some with 3D models), and Anatomy 360 and Human anatomy for artist that focuses on anatomy.

 Online courses and tutorials